EstradaLlesta/EstradaLlesta/README.md

 - 👋 Hi, I’m @EstradaLlesta
-- 👀 I’m interested in General relativity and statistical mechanics
+- 👀 I’m interested in Cosmology and General relativity
-- 🌱 I’m currently learning numerical relativity and numerical methods
-- 💞️ I’m looking to collaborate on national or international projects related with mathematical physics, computational physics and above all in numerical cosmology.
 - 📫 How to reach me alejandro.estrada@correounivalle.edu.co

 <!---